Small Bowel Tumours

 Investigations

-Due to the absence of symptoms or non-specific presentations associated with most small-intestinal neoplasms, such masses are rarely diagnosed pre-operatively.
+Due to the absence of symptoms or non-specific presentations associated with most small bowel neoplasms, such cancers are rarely diagnosed in the outpatient setting.

 Imaging